opf/openproject/docs/system-admin-guide/email/README.md

 5. Select for which **actions email notification should be sent**.
 You have the possibility to check all or uncheck all at the top right.

 ![System-admin-guide-emails](System-admin-guide-emails.png)

+The frequency of sending e-mails per work package can be set in [this way](../system-settings/display-settings/#time-and-date-formatting,-aggregation-of-changes-in-activity).

 ## Configure email header and email footer